y2q-actionman/cl-json-pointer/README.md

 JSON Pointer, defined in [RFC6901](https://tools.ietf.org/html/rfc6901), processor for Common Lisp.

-Aiming to:
-* Independent from any JSON libraries (as much as possible).
+This libary aims to be independent from any JSON libraries (as much as possible).
-* Usable for built-in Lisp objects -- lists, arrays, CLOS objects, hash-tables, etc.

 # License